keerusandra/python-lab-1/readme.md

 ### Overview

 This project is a Python program that performs basic text analysis on a news article.
 It demonstrates the use of Python functions, loops, conditionals, regular expressions, and string manipulation to extract useful information from text.
+The sample news article provided for the assessment discusses **ACME Inc.'s Apple Pie Master**, an AI-powered machine designed to automate the baking of apple pies.

 The program allows a user to:

-* Count the number of times a specific word appears in a news article.
+* Count the number of times a specific word appears in the news article.
 * Identify the most common word in the article.
 * Calculate the average length of all words.
 * Count the number of paragraphs.